-Associate of Arts (A.A.) degree is awarded to persons completing a prescribed two-year course of study in
+Associate of Arts (A.A.) degree is awarded to persons completing a prescribed two-year course of study in the liberal arts.

 Associate of Science (A.S.) degree is awarded to persons completing a prescribed two-year course of study in such areas as biology, chemistry, health care administration, mathematics, science, computer science, and interdisciplinary studies of clandestine lab.